-María de Maeztu Whitney, a pedagogue and a humanist born in Vitoria in 1881 and who died in Mar del Plata (Argentina) in 1948, is one of the most important Spanish educational figures of the past century.
+María de Maeztu Whitney was a pedagogue and a humanist born in Vitoria in 1881 who died in Mar del Plata (Argentina) in 1948.
+She was one of the most important Spanish educational figures of the past century.

-In her family, very well known in the fields of engineering, politics and education, her brothers Ramiro and Gustavo are also to be mentioned.
-She graduated in Education and when her father died prematurely, her mother and her five children moved to Bilbao where María helped her mother in the Anglo-French Academy for Girls.
+In her family, very well known in the fields of engineering, politics and education, her brothers Ramiro and Gustavo are also worthy of being mentioned.
+She graduated in Education and when her father died prematurely, her mother and her five children moved to Bilbao where María de Maeztu helped her mother in the Anglo-French Academy for Girls.
 She would also teach in Santander, Bilbao and Madrid.

 Thanks to a scholarship for her language skills, María could attend college and graduate in Philosophy, as well.
 She began to give lectures and to get involved in pedagogy projects.
 She travelled to other countries to complete her training and in Madrid she was related to the philosophical circle of José Ortega y Gasset.

 From there, she developed her career as the director and manager of the so-called International Residence for Women, the project of her life.
 In both this institution and in the female Lyceum Club, María De Maeztu supported the fostering of freedom of thought, opinion and the education of women, through concerts, conferences, courses, literary, scientific, musical or fine arts exhibitions, which were taught by intellectuals and personalities.

 She also participated in the education section of the National Assembly during the Primo de Rivera dictatorship and other cultural institutions.
 The outbreak of the Spanish Civil War forced her into exile in Argentina, where she was Professor of History of Education.